 “FADICA presents a new and exciting opportunity for me to gain experience in the non-profit world, understand and learn more about the pressing social issues our globe faces today, and discover the ways in which Catholic philanthropy can help lead to the change that is necessary to help those that need it most.”

 Shelley Donaldson is a rising senior at Saint Joseph’s University in Philadelphia, majoring in math with minors in philosophy and computer science.
 Once she graduates, she hopes to pursue a career in public policy fighting for social justice.
 As she strives to emulate the Jesuit philosophy of living in service “with and for others,” her biggest role model has been her mother, who epitomizes compassion as she advocates for social change.
-Shelley is thrilled to have the opportunity to learn more about public-private partnerships and philanthropy during her time with FADICA this summer.
+Shelley is thrilled to have the opportunity to learn more about public-private partnerships and philanthropy during her time with FADICA.
 On the weekends she enjoys hiking with her friends, listening to Nationals games on the radio with her family, and taking advantage of all the free museums D.C. has to offer.